|:: HOME :: BOOKSHELF :: COMMUNITY ORCHARDING :: GOLDEN APPLES :: HAPPENINGS ::|

 author of The New Organic Grower

-As one friend said, The Apple Grower is a full-fledged college course on organic orcharding in its own right, and certainly worth every penny of its $40 cover price.
+As one friend put it, this definitive guide to organic orcharding is a full-fledged college course in its own right, and certainly worth every penny of the cover price.

-This definitive guide to growing apples wisely, naturally, and with gentler impact on the earth covers all the cultural points of apple growing.
-Michael's personal voice and clear-eyed advice have already made The Apple Grower a classic among small-scale growers and home orchardists.
-In fact, anyone serious about succeeding with apples needs to have this updated edition on their bookshelf.
+Michael's personal voice and clear-eyed advice have made The Apple Grower the go-to book among community and home orchardists alike.
+Those who are serious about succeeding with healthy apples need to have the updated edition on their bookshelf.

 To make the very best cider -- whether for yourself, your family and friends, or for market -- you first need a deep understanding of the processes involved.
 Fortunately, The New Cider Maker's Handbook is here to help.
 Claude Jolicoeur is an award-winning cider maker from Quebec with an inquiring, scientific mind.
 His book combines the best of traditional knowledge with deep, comprehensive information on all aspects of fermentation to advice on the best apples to grow for cider to instructions on how to build your own grater mill or cider press.
 This invaluable reference will surely be consulted again and again.